-As many of you know, each Fall at the (Suite) Mangum household we try to find news ways to put a little more GREEN in our HALLOWEEN!
+As many of you know, each fall at our household we try to find new ways to put a little more GREEN in our HALLOWEEN!
 In year’s past, we’ve focused on the trick-or-treaters.
 Something about giving out apples, play-dough and fruit leather seems to serve as both trick AND treat.
 My better-half says he’s befuddled each year that so many kids opt for the apples.
 (Ok, admittedly “befuddled” was my word.
 His was actually “I can’t believe we don’t get egged,” but we’re basically on the same page.)

 This year, we’re bringing back the apples…and most likely the fruit leather…and (hold the smart-phone) we’re going rogue with flavored honey sticks as well!
 But before little ghosts and ghouls grace our door on Hallow’s Eve, they’ll be a whole-lotta costume changes at our house first.
 Especially when you’re dealing with the imagination of a four year old (as demonstrated in the photo on the left).